ContentSquare/readapt/apps/chrome-extension/README.md

 yarn package
 ```

+## Autobuild of a release

+When creating a pull request, the CI build job creates automatically a release file of the extension.
+To access the release zip file:

+1. On the Pull Request page click the "Checks" tab
+2. On the "Checks" tab click "Readapt CI" from the left sidebar
+3. On the "Readapt CI" page scroll to the bottom to the "Artifacts" section and click "Chrome Extension" to download.

 ## Install extension in development mode

 After build, you can load an unpacked version in your browser following this instructions